 Treating the Root Cause of Your Addiction

-• Referrals to additional programs like outpatient treatment or sober living
+• Referrals to continued levels of care such as outpatient treatment or sober living

 Finding Help for Drug Addiction and Mental Illness